ScrachStack/RedTrainer/README.md

 ```lua
 local RedTrainer = exports["RedTrainer"]:Core() -- fetch the object
 ```
-using this you can use callbacks get player idetnfiers from the server side etc more feature soon
+using this you can use callbacks get player identifiers from the server side etc more feature soon